 - What are the penalties for violating their policy?

 Many Vermont hotels maintain smoke-free policies that include cannabis.
+Note: Vermont’s Act 176 rental protections apply to residential leases only they do not cover hotels or commercial lodging.
 Some vacation rentals and private properties may be more accommodating, but always confirm in writing before your stay.

 Responsible Cannabis Tourism in Vermont